CSCI-362-01-2016/The-Early-Birds/README.md

 To install Matplotlib run: "sudo apt-get install python-matplotlib"

+Next download a zip of it from https://github.com/matplotlib/matplotlib

+Then extract it and inside run "sudo python setup.py build"

+This will alert you if you are missing any dependencies.
+If not it will build just fine.

+Then run "sudo python setup.py install"

-In order to make the runAllTests.py an executable file, please run "chmod +x runAllTests.py" in the scripts folder.
-This will allow the command ./scripts/runAllTests.py to work from the root folder.
+**In order to make the runAllTests.py an executable file, please run "chmod +x runAllTests.py" in the scripts folder.
+This will allow the command ./scripts/runAllTests.py to work from the root folder.**